MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-I-Comptroller-Currency-Department-Treasury/part-1-Investment-Securities/section-1.3.md

 (g) *Securitization.* A national bank may securitize and sell assets that it holds, as a part of its banking business.
 The amount of securitized loans and obligations that a bank may sell is not limited to a specified percentage of the bank's capital and surplus.

-(h) *Pooled investments* - (1) *General.* A national bank may purchase and sell for its own account investment company shares provided that:
+(h) *Pooled investments*—(1) *General.* A national bank may purchase and sell for its own account investment company shares provided that:

 (i) The portfolio of the investment company consists exclusively of assets that the national bank may purchase and sell for its own account; and